JuniorMelo1997/users-register/README.md

 [X] It needs to be possible to update a user's info [X] It needs to be possible to delete a user
-[X] It needs to be possible to login with email and password
+[X] It needs to be possible to login with email and password [ ] User can delete os update only his own account